 All students are recommended to refer to the online timetable for details of module timings and locations.
 Note that this information is subject to change so students are advised to check regularly.

 For modules which have weekly seminars, students will ordinarily be allocated by the automated system based on individual timetables or asked to sign up to a seminar group on Moodle.
-Module organisers will explain seminar allocations at the start of the course.
+Module organisers will explain seminar allocations at the start of the module.

 Guidelines for correct registration on Management modules.

 The UCL School of Management Student Administration team is always available to meet students to discuss their selections.
-The UCL School of Management Student Reception is located on the 1st floor of the Engineering Front Building on Malet Place.
+The UCL School of Management Student Office is located on the 1st floor of the Engineering Front Building on Malet Place.
 Students are also advised to discuss any doubts regarding timetabling or permitted module combinations with their parent departments.

 To register for individual modules students are advised to submit selections as early as possible once they have completed enrolment at UCL so as to guarantee a space on the module.